nextcloud/all-in-one/readme.md

 >
 > This feature is in beta.
 Since the proprietary, we haven't a lot of user using proprietary drivers, we can't guarantee the stability of this feature.
 Your feedback is welcome.

-This methode use the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) with the nvidia runtime.
+This method use the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) with the nvidia runtime.

 In order to use that, you need to add `--env NVIDIA_GPU_MODE=true` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) which will enable the nvidia runtime.